 Learn in our whitepaper:

-In MSP360 Backup, a single incremental block is not considered a version.
+In MSP360 Backup, a single incremental block is considered a version.
 Thus, if you configure MSP360 Backup to keep 3 versions of a file, the backup will only start purging data beginning with the fourth full version of the file.
 Here’s how it works:

 Due to this architecture, it is necessary to schedule full backups periodically.
 Doing so will ensure that the purge feature works properly.